 need is a pair of snowshoes and some cozy clothes to brave the winter elements.

-The most important factor when it comes to snowshoeing is finding the right size,
+The most important factor when it comes to buying snowshoes is finding the right size,

 as surface area and weight play key roles in the function of ‘flotation’, which